ctlab/virgo-solver/README.md

 To build from sources you should install CPLEX.See IBM's [official](https://www.ibm.com/ru-ru/products/ilog-cplex-optimization-studio) website for instructions.
-Free academic license should be available available for students, researchers and faculty members.
+Free academic license should be available for students, researchers and faculty members.

 After CPLEX is installed, put the provided jar package into the local maven repository using the following command (replace 12.6.3 with ...):